-Though your team may not currently be equipped to handle each and every one of these trials, there are certain strategies that you can implement to augment their knowledge and strengthen your infrastructure overall.
-Keep reading to learn about some of the security and monitoring challenges you may encounter within the cloud and how to get past them.
+Successful cloud migration is dependent on being able to identify these challenges and overcoming them.
+Your team may not currently be equipped to handle each and every one of these trials.
+However, there are certain strategies that you can implement to augment their knowledge and strengthen your infrastructure overall.
+Learn about security and monitoring challenges you may encounter within the cloud and how to get past them below.

 A Concerning Challenge

-Without knowing specifically where your data is stored, you have no true way of knowing whether local data protection practices match the stringent safeguards of laws in the US, UK, and other countries.
-These lapses can result in security risks and even leave the data subject to compromise due to lacking security measures that are generally considered normal practices.
+Not knowing specifically where your data is stored can complicate things.
+It’s important because otherwise there is no way of knowing whether local data protection practices match international stringent safeguards.
+Laws in the US, UK, and other countries apply based on where your data is stored.
+These lapses can result in security risks.
+It could also potentially leave the data subject to compromise due to lacking security measures generally considered normal practices.

-This crucial security challenge with the cloud is easy to overcome and eliminate with just a little due-diligence.
-Communication is vital in any business transaction but when it comes to your organization’s infrastructure and the scores of data you’re responsible for, it is essential that you fully question potential hosting partners about the fine details.
+This crucial security challenge with the cloud is easy to overcome and eliminate with just a little due diligence.
+Communication is vital in any business transaction.
+When it comes to your organization’s infrastructure and the scores of data you’re responsible for, it’s essential.
+You must fully question potential hosting partners about the fine details.
 Here are two questions that can help steer your organization to the right cloud partner:

 Another Critical Cloud Challenge

-In addition, take the time to find out if they are HIPAA, HITECH, and PCI compliant.
+Additionally, take the time to find out if they are HIPAA, HITECH, and PCI compliant.
 Numerous organizations are required to abide by these stringent regulations and chances are pretty good that they apply to at least some part of your operations.
-Even if you aren’t in a regulated industry, cloud hosting providers that offer these services are generally more security minded.
+Even if you aren’t in a regulated industry, cloud hosting providers that offer these services are generally more security-minded.

 Facing the Challenges Head-on

-The few challenges presented above can have severe consequences if not addressed appropriately.
-Discount cloud hosting may seem like manna from heaven, but it can be significantly more costly in the end.
+The challenges presented above can have severe consequences if not addressed appropriately.
+Discount cloud hosting may seem like manna from heaven, but it can end up costing you more in the end.
 Knowing where your data is hosted and what type of security and expertise is behind your organization’s critical infrastructure is tantamount to security.

 Connectria’s security and compliance experts can help you maintain a secure, compliant environment, whether you house your workloads in your data center or ours.
 We maintain expertise in HIPAA, PCI, GDPR, FERPA, and more as well, ensuring that your compliance requirements are always met.